 Mount Sterling: The assembly commenced gospel meetings on August 7 in the hall with Joseph Baker (Jackson, MI) and Isaiah Frazier.

 Juárez (Monterrey): During the last week of June, the assembly appreciated Paul and Barb Thiessen’s visit.
 Paul gave beneficial teaching on the enemies of the believer.
 Romer and Edith Mosquera (Hermosillo) were with the assembly in July, and he helped both in the gospel and teaching, taking up various lessons from the Gospel of Luke.

 Ciudad Delicias: The believers have commenced a weekly gospel meeting on Sunday afternoons.
-Gilberto Torrens continues to visit each Monday, and the local believers continue to bring others to hear the gospel.

 El Vergel: The local believers are now having a weekly Sunday School as well as a Bible study.
-Gilberto Torrens visits when possible.

 Hermosillo: Weekly gospel meetings continue each Monday in the carport of Jesús Rochin, saved in 2020.
 The sustained interest of those who attend is encouraging, including Jesús’ unsaved wife Dora, for whom prayers are appreciated.

 El Barril: Ricky Sawatzky visited in July and had five nights of children’s meetings.
 The attendance was encouraging and the children worked hard at getting others out.

 Puebla: Samuel Chesney and Timothy Stevenson continue visiting this needy city on a regular basis.
 In June, a house meeting was held in María’s home.
 Like Cornelius, she invited others in to hear the message of the gospel.
 It was encouraging to see the interest shown by the good questions asked after the meeting.